Add To Favorites

 Parallel-line pattern strip: Using Crayola Fine Tip Markers and a straight edge, draw a pattern of parallel lines on the 2-inch strip of paper.
 For added interest, draw a line down the center of the strip and have the lines radiate out.
 Create a different pattern on the other side of the strip.

 Carefully insert the decorated strip into the sleeve.
 Slowly move the design inside it.
 Watch the patterns appear to move and distort.
 Flip over the decorated strip to see your second Optical Delusion.
-Trade strips with your classmates to see more puzzles.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho